 Bagpad was founded in 2018 with the aim of solving the issue of keeping handbags in their original perfect shape.
 Currently the method used for this is filling the bags with plastic and paper.
-This is something that Bagpad wants to change and hence provide a more sustainable solution.
+This is something that Bagpad wants to change and hence provide a more sustainable and long-term solution.

 Not only are landfills being swarmed with plastics, but so is the ocean, creating what’s been dubbed the Great Pacific Garbage Patch.
 To take a part in this issue, Bagpad collaborates with the One Ocean Foundation, which hosts beach cleanups throughout the Mediterranean Sea.